chintu0019/Usage-Analytics/Scenario/story_todo.md

 11. Move Note (open note and select the stage)
 12. Drag and Drop note
 13. Open commenting in note
-14. Attach File
+14. Attach File in note
 15. Comment in Note
 16. Attach file in the comment
 17. Invite and Add follower to the note
-18. Invite User
-19. Remove follower from note
+18. Remove follower from note
-20. Create new tag
+19. Create new tag
-21. Add tag to the note
+20. Add tag to the note
-22. Change Tag Colour
+21. Change Tag Colour
-23. Change Note Colour
+22. Change Note Colour
-24. Chat with other users
+23. Chat with other users
-25. Mention user in chat (use @ symbol)
+24. Mention user in chat (use @ symbol) __#PROBLEM__ - invited user has to accept the invitation to be mentioned in the chat
-26. Reference channel in chat (use # symbol)
+25. Reference channel in chat (use # symbol)
-27. Mention user and reference channel in chat
+26. Mention user and reference channel in chat
-28. Create a Messaging Channel (like a group chat)
+27. Create a Messaging Channel (like a group chat)
+28. Invite other user(s) to the channel
-29. Remove messaging channel
+29. Remove messaging channel __#PROBLEM__ - page has to be reloaded after deleting the channel
 30. Unfollow from a Channel
-31. Invite user to a channel

 Please try to use all the actions listed above in the experiment session as many times as possible.